v-novaltd/LCEVCdec/docs/building_linux.md

 conan export .
 ```

 This will produce dynamic libaries (`.so` files) in `_build/install/lib`, and will also allow you to add `lcevc_dec` as a conan depedency in your player (such as in a `conanfile.py` or `conanfile.txt`).
-No static library is produced for the Decoder as a whole by these steps, although static libraries for certain utility libraries are emitted.
+By default, shared libraries will be produced for the API and core targets and static libraries for all other targets.
+To force static libraries for all targets use the CMake option `-DBUILD_SHARED_LIBS=OFF`.